natdarke/base-config/README.md

 > NPM Link uses symlinks to temporarily replace the npm package in `/path/to/app/node_modules` with the one in `/path/to/local/dev/npm/package/`

-The process is achieved in 2 steps
+* Linking

-1. Link the local development package to NPM's global install directory
+    1. In the package
         ```
         cd /path/to/local/dev/npm/package/
         npm link
         ```

+        This links the local development package to NPM's global install directory.

-    This step creates a symbolic link in the NPM global install directory that points to the local development package.
+        It creates a symbolic link in the NPM global install directory that points to the local development package.
 More specifically, a symbolic link is create in `[prefix]/lib/node_modules/[package-name]` that points to `/path/to/local/dev/npm/package/`

         > The NPM global install directory is where NPM installs packages when you use the -g flag i.e. packages that are used on the command line rather than used as a dependency in an application.
 It can be located in different places according to your OS and if you are using Node Version Manager (NVM) but takes the form `[prefix]/lib/node_modules/[package-name]`, with `{prefix}` being the part that varies.

         > On Ubuntu Linux, the location is either probably `/usr/local/lib/node_modules/[package-name]` or, if you are using NVM, `~/.nvm/versions/node/[version-number]/lib/node_modules`
-2. Link NPM's global install directory to the application
+    2. In the service (aka application, or 'root package')
         ```
         cd /path/to/app/
         npm link [package-name]
         ```
-    Creates Symbolic link in `[prefix]/lib/node_modules/` that points to `/path/to/app/node_modules/[package-name]`
+        This links NPM's global install directory to the service i.e. creates a symbolic link in `[prefix]/lib/node_modules/` that points to `/path/to/app/node_modules/[package-name]`

+* Un-linking
+    > It is essential that you unlink a package after working on it.
+This act of 'cleaning up' will help you avoid errors after, e.g. after switching branch

+    1. In the service: `npm unlink --no-save [package-name]`
+    2. In the package: `npm unlink`

+    > The order is important

 To make matters more confusing, you are also [Using Volumes in Development](#using-volumes-in-development).
 You have a NPM dev package linked to an app.
 The app is inside a volume.
 The volume is linked to a directory inside a service container.
-See figure 1 (To Do)

 > In fact NPM Link has similar utility to using a Docker Volume.
 In the case of both NPM Link And Docker Volumes, you are asking a parent 'thing' to temporarily replace some child code with a newer, development version of the same code on your local machine
 ```